zriyansh/signoz.io/blog/2023-08-09-signoz-the-datadog-alternative-releases-their-visual-query-builder.md

 authors: nicamellifera
 description: The team at SigNoz would like to share recent developments released this month that greatly enhance the ability to dynamically query your trace and log data.
 With these tools anyone can explore complex OpenTelemetry data and gain insight into their stack.
 image: /img/blog/2023/08/query-builder/query-builder-cover.jpg
-hide_table_of_contents: true
+hide_table_of_contents: false
 keywords:
   - OpenTelemetry
   - Clickhouse
 ---

 <head>